Tax Planning in Louisville, KY

 • Underestimating Estimated Tax Payments —

-Income that doesn’t undergo withholding, such as freelance or investment income, often requires estimated tax payments.
+If you earn income not subject to withholding, such as freelance or investment income, estimated tax payments may be necessary.
 Without making these payments, you could face fines and interest charges.

 How Correct Capital Helps: We help you prepare your cash flow to cover estimated tax payments, avoiding fines and added interest.